Carol Moldaw: California Poets Part 5, Four Poems

 Author Bio:

-Carol Moldaw’s 7th book of poetry, Go Figure, will be published by Four Way Books in 2024.
-Her most recent book is Beauty Refracted (2018) and her work has been published widely in journals, including Harvard Review, Literary Imagination, The Massachusetts Review, The New York Review of Books, The New Yorker and Yale Review.
+Carol Moldaw’s 7th book of poetry, Go Figure, was published by Four Way Books in 2024.
+Her work has been featured widely in journals, including Harvard Review, Literary Imagination, The Massachusetts Review, The New York Review of Books, The New Yorker and Yale Review.
 She lives in Santa Fe, New Mexico, and teaches privately.